giordebug/verbamanent/docs/source/models/bark.md

 # 🐶 Bark

-Bark is a multi-lingual TTS model created by [Suno-AI](https://www.suno.ai/).
+Bark is a multi-lingual tts model created by [Suno-AI](https://www.suno.ai/).
 It can generate conversational speech as well as  music and sound effects.
 It is architecturally very similar to Google's [AudioLM](https://arxiv.org/abs/2209.03143).
 For more information, please refer to the [Suno-AI's repo](https://github.com/suno-ai/bark).